I recently binge-watched re-runs of Fixer Upper. And it has left me wanting to buy a house more than ever!

 When we have a house of our own, we will definitely have a decent-sized front porch, complete with a porch swing.
-A ceiling fan would be the icing on top of the cake.
+And an outdoor ceiling fan would be the icing on top of the cake.

 A Covered Carport

-Some of our houses have featured covered carports, one has even had a garage, and some have had no parking covers at all.
+Some of our houses had covered carports, one even had a garage, and some had no parking covers at all.
 Out of the 3 options, I prefer a carport.

-Our dream home will have a carport that will keep us out of the rain while unloading groceries and be as pretty as it is functional.
+Our dream home will have a covered carport that will keep us out of the rain while unloading groceries.
+Ideally, it will be as pretty as it is functional.

 A Decent-Sized Master Bathroom